First Run

 Section titled “Verify LaunchAgents”Check that all expected Sanctum LaunchAgents are loaded and running.

-- 0 com.sanctum.gateway- 0 com.sanctum.dashboard- 0 com.sanctum.homeassistant- 0 com.sanctum.firewalla-bridge- 0 com.sanctum.voice-agent- 0 com.sanctum.utm-autostart- 0 com.sanctum.watchdog- 0 com.sanctum.cloudflare-tunnelThe second column is the exit status.
+- 0 com.sanctum.dashboard- 0 com.sanctum.vm-autostart- 0 com.sanctum.r2d2- 0 com.sanctum.presence- 0 com.sanctum.memory-vault- 0 com.sanctum.force-flow- 0 com.sanctum.mlx- 0 com.sanctum.tunnel- 0 com.sanctum.backupThe second column is the exit status.
 A 0 indicates the service exited cleanly (or is still running).
 A non-zero value suggests a startup failure, which is macOS’s polite way of saying something went wrong and it will not be telling you what.
+(Some labels carry a negative number like -15 — that is the signal that stopped them, not a failure; -15 is a clean SIGTERM from a KeepAlive restart.)

 If a LaunchAgent is missing from the list, load it manually:

-launchctl load ~/Library/LaunchAgents/com.sanctum.<service>.plistIf it exits immediately with a non-zero status, check its log output:
+launchctl load ~/Library/LaunchAgents/com.sanctum.<service>.plistIf it exits immediately with a non-zero status, check its log output.
+Most

 |---|---|---|